 Hocharn, Mountain summit in Salzburg, Austria

-Hocharn is a summit in the Goldberg Group of the High Tauern range, rising to approximately 3,250 meters in elevation.
-The peak is characterized by three glaciers positioned on its eastern, western, and northern sides, creating distinctive snow-covered terrain.
+Hocharn is a summit in the Goldberg Group of the High Tauern range in Austria, reaching about 3,250 meters.
+Three glaciers sit on its eastern, western, and northern sides, keeping much of the terrain around the top covered in snow and ice year-round.

 The peak holds deep significance for local and international mountaineers who come to challenge themselves in this demanding terrain.
 You can feel the long tradition of Alpine climbing that continues to shape how people relate to this mountain.